joy-dey/html-includer/README.md

 # html-includer

-This is a simple library which was inspired by [Programming With Vishal's](https://www.youtube.com/watch?v=uwUGc1D4vf8) video.
+This is a simple library which was inspired by [Programming With Vishal's](https://www.youtube.com/watch?v=uwUGc1D4vf8) video and [Unknown009d](https://github.com/unknown009d).
 As the name says, it helps you to include html files inside html like PUG (which was previously Jade).

 Use Via CDN
 ```